pivotal/docs-tap/install-components.md

 To install Tanzu Learning Center, see the following sections.
 >**Note:** If you have any issue updating values or deploying Learning Center, please see the [Learning Center - Known Issues](learning-center/known-issues/about.md) for recovery steps.

-For general information about Learning Center go here: [Learning Center](learning-center)
+For general information about Learning Center, see [Learning Center](learning-center/about.md).

 ### <a id='lc-prereqs'></a> Prerequisites